Our Program

 Vivace Youth Chorus of San José offers developmentally appropriate instruction for youth from ages 5 to 18.
 Both beginning and advanced singers are encouraged to participate.
 Need-based financial assistance is available to keep our program accessible to families of all means.

-Singers ages 8 and up wishing to join one of our choirs are required to participate in a placement assessment with a member of our artistic staff.
-6 and 7-year-olds can register without an assessment.
+Singers ages 8 and up wishing to join one of our choirs are required to participate in a placement appointment with a member of our artistic staff.
+6 and 7-year-olds are automatically placed in our Primo ensemble, and no 1:1 meeting is required.
 No preparation is needed for this relaxed and friendly session; however, singers in grades 6 and up are encouraged to bring a prepared song.
-Placement assessments can be scheduled beginning in mid-July for the fall season, and in January for the spring.
+Placements can be scheduled beginning in mid-July for the fall season, and in January for the spring.

 Training Choirs: